kontent-ai/gatsby-packages/site/README.md

 ## Examples

-The following examples are showcasing, how it is possible to use the Kontent packages.
+The following examples are showcasing, how it is possible to use the Kontent.ai packages.
 There are many possibilities that Gatsby offers to adjust the data you need before using them in the application.

 ### Navigation example